-This 3-year PhD project will utilise our unique model system of in vitro human plasma cell differentiation to analyse how oncogenes impact on the biology of these cells.
+This 3-year PhD project funded by the Ella Dickinson Charitable Foundation will utilise our unique model system of in vitro human plasma cell differentiation to analyse how oncogenes impact on the biology of these cells.
 The project will explore commonly deregulated oncogenes involved in myeloma origins and utilise different niche conditions that allow plasma cell survival.
 The PhD project will integrate a range of approaches including molecular analysis (gene expression, epigenetic profiling and single cell analysis) with flow cytometry and cellular functional studies.

-You will be principally based in the Division of Haematology & Immunology of the University of Leeds but will link to the Haematological Malignancy Diagnostic Service of Leeds NHS Trust and to the analysis of primary PC neoplasia samples.
-You will be able to access state-of-the-art facilities in vibrant laboratory settings, providing unique access to clinical pathology and leading research in plasma cell biology.
+The PhD student will be principally based in the Division of Haematology & Immunology of the University of Leeds but will link to the Haematological Malignancy Diagnostic Service of Leeds NHS Trust and to the analysis of primary PC neoplasia samples.
+The PhD student will be able to access state-of-the-art facilities in vibrant laboratory settings, providing unique access to clinical pathology and leading research in plasma cell biology.

 Cellular models of human disease play an increasingly important part in exploring disease mechanism and potential pathways for therapeutic intervention.
 This PhD offers a unique opportunity to work in this context in a human immune system cancer.
 Furthermore, the close working relationship between clinical and mechanistic research teams provides the basis for developing innovative and complimentary approaches to study an important and timely question.

 This is a wet-laboratory PhD suitable for an individual with drive and enthusiasm for understanding cancer biology and particularly suited to those with knowledge and interest in immunology and haematology.
 It would be particularly suited to those with an interest in applied patient focused research.